What to Do When Your Web Host Suspends Your Hacked WordPress Account?

 Let’s find out why your website was suspended and how to get your WordPress account back.

 Your web host account can be suspended because your WordPress site is hacked.
 You need to clean your site immediately and be 100% malware-free before you can get the suspension removed.
-To do this and stay protected from future hacks, give our trusted backup and security solution a try.
+To do this and stay protected from future hacks, give our trusted security solution a try.
 With just a few clicks, you’ll be hack-free and can get your account back in no time.

 Why web hosts suspend WordPress Accounts